 Pet-friendly: Yes, dogs are allowed on a lead.

-Gjirokaster is one of the most beautiful old towns in the country.
-Cobblestone streets wind through the old Ottoman-era buildings, many of which have now been restored.
+Gjirokaster has one of the most beautiful old towns in the country.
+Cobblestone streets wind past the old Ottoman-era buildings, many of which have now been restored.
 I recommend staying in one of these historic old buildings for a unique experience in this part of the world.

-I suggest staying at Hotel Kastro as it’s located in one of these old buildings.
-When you enter, you’ll see the intricate, artisanal woodwork on the ceilings.
-This hotel is situated in the Old Bazaar district and is only a few minutes from the Christmas markets.
+I would stay at Hotel Kastro, which is located in one of these old buildings.
+When you enter, you see traditional Albanian artisanal woodwork on the ceilings.

 Alternatively, you could try a traditional cooking class to discover the local culture through their delicious cuisine.